 Sourcing matters.
 Look for FSC or PEFC certification confirming sustainable forestry.
 European oak from well-managed forests is preferable to material of uncertain origin.
 Good suppliers can trace timber provenance.

 Finish affects performance.
-Hard wax oils are beautiful but need regular maintenance.
+Hard wax oils look and feel wonderful but need regular maintenance.
 Lacquers are more durable but less natural-feeling and harder to repair.
 Traditional soap finishes suit those willing to embrace patina.
 Choose finish based on how you’ll live with the wood.

 Products to Explore

-- Engineered oak flooring — real oak top layer over plywood core.
+Engineered oak flooring uses a real oak top layer over a plywood core.
 Better dimensional stability, suits underfloor heating, but thinner wear layer limits sanding.
 Quality varies enormously; avoid thin veneers.

 Whether flooring, furniture, or joinery, look for suppliers who can discuss timber provenance and certification.
 The Declare Label confirms transparency about what’s in finished products.

 An oak tree grows for a century or more before harvest.
 The timber seasons for years before use.
 The finished floor or table serves for generations.
-Oak teaches patience — and rewards it with presence that faster materials cannot offer.
+Oak teaches patience, and rewards it with a presence that faster materials cannot offer.